 A large international study showed that taking such precautions quantifiably reduces the risks of in-flight reactions.
 Importantly, if you teach your child to hide a food allergy for fear of being asked to leave a plane, one day when traveling alone, they may make the same decision and be exposed to an allergen.
 The situation could turn critical, even fatal, as flight crew likely would not know an allergic reaction was taking place, and of the need to promptly administer epinephrine.

-Mary Vargas, a disability rights lawyer with Stein & Vargas, says that “airlines cannot refuse travel on the basis of disability alone.”
-They are allowed to refuse travel if, after using either medical knowledge or best available evidence, they decide there is a potential risk to the health and safety of fellow passengers and that reasonable modifications in policies or procedures “cannot mitigate that risk.”
+Mary Vargas, a disability rights lawyer with Stein & Vargas, says “airlines cannot refuse travel on the basis of disability alone.”
+They are allowed to refuse travel if, after using either medical knowledge or best available evidence, they decide there is potential risk to the health and safety of fellow passengers.
+Even then, she says this is only the case if reasonable modifications in policies or procedures “cannot mitigate that risk.”

 The Air Carrier Access Act’s regulations also make clear that an airline “must not refuse transportation to the passenger if it can protect the health and safety of others by means short of a refusal,” says Vargas.